 An identifiable and memorable logo can convey unique brand values such as strength and confidence, youthfulness, trust, action, health, trendiness, or other positive attributes.
 Think what your customer will recall after he sees your logo, perhaps on a billboard while he’s whizzing by in a car, or in a tiny ad in a newspaper.
 Would he be able to remember the colors, the shape?
 Would he be able to roughly draw it?
 Simple shapes like McDonald’s yellow arches, Shell’s well-known logo or Nike’s swoosh (which recalls the wing of Nike, the goddess of victory), or the bell of Taco Bell have become synonymous with their brands.

 Unique characters in a logo such as KFC’s founder Colonel Sanders and Quaker Oats’ Quaker man also add valuable brand recall and make a brand stand apart.

-When you study the logos of successful brands, you will find that many of them use a single color – like blue (much used by corporate to represent for trust and dependability) or red (for energy and boldness), or both.
-Most use all caps or highly readable typefaces.
+When you study the logos of successful brands, you will find that many of them use a single color – like blue (much used by corporate to represent trust and dependability) or red (for energy and boldness), or both.
+Most use all-caps or highly readable typefaces.

 The founder of Kellogg’s, Will Keith Kellogg made a sketch of his signature and a stylized version became the Kellogg’s logo in 1906.
 It remained unchanged for over a hundred years.